mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 **Someone:** *[Inaudible]*

-**Katagiri Roshi:** Yes, that is natural, natural way.
+**Katagiri Roshi:** Yes, that is a natural way.
 It’s coming up.

-But in terms of human consciousness, if you see that scene, the event, immediately you say it is not protecting himself, et cetera.
+But in terms of human consciousness, if you see that event, immediately you say it is not protecting himself, et cetera.
 But for him, that event happens beyond protecting or not protecting.

-**Someone:** But despite that it goes beyond the rest of his life, in terms of working and things, he’s not going to be as useful as other people, he’s going to have to depend on other people to help him.
-He has only one arm, and there’s a lot of consequences to that kind of behavior, outside of the realm of this wonderful spiritual [...]
+**Someone:** But despite that it goes beyond the rest of his life, in terms of working and things, he’s not going to be as useful as other people, he’s going to have to depend on other people to help him – he has only one arm.
+And there’s a lot of consequences to that kind of behavior, outside of the realm of this wonderful spiritual [...]

 **Katagiri Roshi:** I beg your pardon, would you say that again for me?